 Today we are going to see how to compile a C++ application for an ARM processor from a computer with x86 or x64 architecture.

-To do this, first of all, we must install the necessary dependencies.
+To do this, first, we must install the necessary dependencies.

-If in doubt, this post can be helpful.
-But, in summary, ARMv7 and earlier processors are 32-bit, while ARMv8 and later are 64-bit (compatible with 32-bit).
+If in doubt, this post may be helpful.
+But, in summary, ARMv7 and earlier processors are 32-bit, while ARMv8 and later are 64-bit (with 32-bit compatibility).

-On the other hand, there are cross compilers for floating point operations executed by software (such as gnueabi) and floating point operations implemented in hardware (such as gnueabihf).
-If possible to use the latter, it is preferred over the former.
+On the other hand, there are cross compilers for software-emulated floating-point operations (like gnueabi) and hardware-implemented floating-point operations (like gnueabihf).
+If possible to use the second, it is preferred over the first.

 So, depending on the type of processor we have, we do the following,